 One tip for International and Indian students is to check with the college you are applying to in regards to how many course credits they will transfer or recognize.
 Many universities have a different policy on transfer students for International students.

 Tips on Funding and Scholarships

-There are not too many scholarship available for transfer students.
-However, if you are interested in studying at one of the more selective, expensive colleges, you can start at a cheaper, budget university and transfer after 1st or 2nd year.
+There are not too many scholarships available for transfer students.
+However, if you are interested in studying at one of the more selective, expensive colleges, you can start at a cheaper, budgeted university and transfer after 1st or 2nd year.
 This may save you some on your cost of education.

 Best Popular Colleges for Transfer Admission for Indian Students